ibm-cloud-docs/messages-for-rabbitmq/howto-provisioning.md

 # Provisioning {{site.data.keyword.messages-for-rabbitmq}}

 To create an {{site.data.keyword.messages-for-rabbitmq_full}} deployment, you need to create an {{site.data.keyword.cloud}} service instance.
 A service instance can represent different types of service.
 The service type is determined by the service ID and you need to specify the appropriate service ID when you create a new service instance.
-The service ID for {{site.data.keyword.messages-for-rabbitmq}} is `databases_for_elasticsearch`.
+The service ID for {{site.data.keyword.messages-for-rabbitmq}} is `messages-for-rabbitmq`.

 ## Using the catalog